danizafa/album-trade/docs/en/privacy-policy.md

 # Data Sharing

-Album Trade does **not** sell your personal information.
+Album Trade does not sell your personal information.

-The information synchronized through Firebase is used exclusively to operate the application's online features.
+Information synchronized through Firebase is used exclusively to operate the App's optional online features.

+Album Trade does not share your information with third parties except as required to provide these services or when required by applicable law.

 ---

 # Information We Do Not Collect

-Album Trade does not collect or request:
+Album Trade does not intentionally collect or request personal information such as:

 * Email addresses.
 * Passwords.
 * Phone numbers.
 * Contact lists.
-* Device location.
 * Photos or personal files.
 * Payment information.
 * Government-issued identification.
+* Precise device location.

 ---